cncf/clomonitor/docs/checks.md

 This check determines whether the project's automated workflows tokens are set to read-only by default.

 *This is an OpenSSF Scorecard check.
 For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#token-permissions) in the ossf/scorecard repository.*

-### Vulnerabilities (from OpenSSF Scorecard)

-**ID**: `vulnerabilities`

-This check determines whether the project has open, unfixed vulnerabilities using the [OSV (Open Source Vulnerabilities)](https://osv.dev/) service.

-*This is an OpenSSF Scorecard check.
-For more details please see the [check documentation](https://github.com/ossf/scorecard/blob/main/docs/checks.md#vulnerabilities) in the ossf/scorecard repository.*

 ## Legal